-In Q2 2023 The Company launched the PICO collection (minis) with four new products, PICO Jealousy, PICO ICY C, PICO PNPL P and PICO BACIO GLTO.
-The Company also launched three additional products under the BLKMKTTM brand, Jealousy, BACIO GLTO and PARK FIRE OG and two under the LOT420 brand, ICY C and GLTO 33.
+In Q3 2023 The Company launched one additional product under the LOT420 brand named Xeno and relaunched Glto 33.
+The Company also relaunched Cherry Jam under the WAGNERSTM brand and lunched a new product under the IMC brand named Chemchew.
 All strains are indoor-grown cannabis flowers, with high-THC.
-In addition, the Company launched one new product under the WAGNERSTM brand, Rainforest Crunch.
 All products allow a wide range of offerings in all three categories, Indica, Sativa and Hybrid category.